 The savings and loans of our credit union members are insured (up to generous limits) at no extra cost to the individual member.

-- Credit Unions only lend to their members, who must be saving regularly to be eligible for a loan.
+- Credit Unions only lend to their members.

 What about security and confidentiality?